Stand Up for Science 2025

-Stand Up for Science is a 501(c)(4) non-profit organization formed in February of 2025 as an endeavor to combat policy changes administered in Donald Trump's second term as president.
-Stand Up for Science organized the Bethesda Declaration, the EPA Letter of Dissent and the NASA Voyager Declaration.
+Stand Up for Science are a series of protests that first occurred on March 7, 2025, and then again March 7, 2026.
+It is now also a 501(c)(4) non-profit organization formed in February 2025 as an endeavor to combat policy changes administered in Donald Trump's second term as president.
+The Stand Up for Science non-profit organized the Bethesda Declaration, the EPA Letter of Dissent and the NASA Voyager Declaration.

 Background

-Stand Up for Science was founded by Colette Delawalla in February of 2025.
+Stand Up for Science was founded by JP Flores, Emma Courtney, Sam Goldstein, Leslie Bernsten, and Colette Delawalla in February 2025.
 Amid the first 47 days of Donald Trump's second term, concerns emerged within scientific and medical communities regarding certain policy changes.

 The policy changes of concern included: the termination of grants related to transgender research and diversity initiatives at the National Institutes of Health, the review of thousands of National Science Foundation grants containing keywords such as "women" and "diversity", the dismissal of hundreds of probationary employees at the National Oceanic and Atmospheric Administration and the National Weather Service, a proposed indirect cost cap at the National Institute of Health, attempted closure of facilities housing the Alaska and Hawaii Volcano Observatories, as well as concerns about the withdrawal of the United States from several climate initiatives.

 These changes immediately began to affect researchers and their ongoing work, as many were forced to prematurely end their studies.
-In the wake of mass cancellations of grants and studies, Colette Delawalla determined that an organized response was needed in order to combat the aforementioned policy changes.
+In the wake of mass cancellations of grants and studies, the co-organizers determined that an organized response was needed in order to combat the aforementioned policy changes.

-Delawalla utilized her vast network to gather early-career scientists and graduate students that collectively expressed frustration at the lack of organized response to recent policies affecting scientific research.
-In the early stages, members drafted several key objectives beyond broadly opposing the Trump administration's specific policy decisions.
+Lead organizers utilized their vast networks to gather early-career scientists and graduate students that collectively expressed frustration at the lack of organized response to recent policies affecting scientific research.
+In the early stages, lead organizing members drafted several key objectives beyond broadly opposing the Trump administration's specific policy decisions.
 These objectives included: the opposition of freezes on scientific grants and the dismissal of government scientists, the advocating for expanded funding for scientific research, calling for the reinstatement of diversity, equity, inclusion, accessibility initiatives within government-funded science, and ultimately, demanding an end to political interference in scientific processes.